m-shimizu/p3at_for_ros_with_modelsdf/README.md

 Yes, the model.sdf is including gazebo_ros libraries.

 ## How to prepare to use this program
+1. Install an(some) additional requiered software(s).

+    $ sudo apt-get install ros-kinetic-hector-gazebo-thermal-camera

+2. Build this package.

     $ cd
     $ git clone https://github.com/m-shimizu/p3at_for_ros_with_modelsdf
     $ cd p3at_for_ros_with_modelsdf/src